ruff-drivers/ruff-v1-sys-usb/README.md

 var cameraManager = new CameraManager();
 var audioManager = new AudioManger();
 $('#usb').install(cameraManager, audioManager);

 cameraManager.on('mount', function (camera)) {
     // camera is mounted, invoke methods of camera
 });

 cameraManager.on('unmount', function (camera)) {
     // camera is unmounted
 });

 audioManager.on('mount', function (audio)) {
     // audio is mounted, invoke methods of audio
 });

 audioManager.on('unmount', function (audio)) {
     // audio is unmounted
 });
 ```

 ## API References

 ### Methods

-#### `install(...usbDeviceManagers[, callback])`
+#### `install(...managers[, callback])`

-Install usb device managers to be controlled by sys-usb.
+Install USB device managers

-- **usbDeviceManagers:** usbDeviceManagers is mutilple of usbDeviceManager which is instlled into sys-usb.
-When one usb device is pluged or unpluged, all of the installed usbDeviceManagers will be received `mount` or `unmount` event.
-Usb device manager must provide three mothods: `attach`, `detach` and `createDevice`.
-For more information, please reference the document of the usb device manager.
+- **managers:**  the USB devices managers which receives USB events to emit its own event with specific device instance.
+Take a camera manager as example.
+When a camera is plugged into USB interface, a `mount` event with camera instance will be emitted.
+Once the camera is unplugged, `unmount` event with the camera instance will be emitted.

-- **callback:** No argument other than a possible error is given to the completion callback.
-The callback will be invoked when the `install` is finished, this argument is optional.
+- **callback:** The callback will be invoked when the `install` is finished, this argument is optional.
+The callback will be given an argument  `(err)`, which specifies a possible error.

 ## Contributing